 According to a reference in Decisions of the Comptroller General of the United States, vol. 36 p.
 406 (1952), Szekely's model NC-5 installed a Ford V8 engine.

-In some cases the sheet metal covered a hole just large enough for the carb and oil filler.
+In some cases the sheet metal covered a hole just large enough for the carb.
 A dashboard photo (130K JPEG) from this Jeep shows a Szekely ID plate for model NA-3, with gauges for RPM's and engine operating hours.
 Rated generator output is 1000 amps at 30 volts for aircraft starting.
 Photos courtesy of Kristanga in Norway.

 The form-fitting hole was also used in this CJ-3A converted by Valentine Welder & Manufacturing in Detroit; it was a predecessor to the three-wheel version built by Szekely.
 See more photos of this rare Jeep at the 2016 Annual Willys Jeep Rally.